 - 1. All ASN applicants must pay the application fee for nursing and the pre-admission test fee. - 2.
 All nursing students are required to meet the requirements of the facilities utilized for clinical experience, which may include laboratory screenings, drug screen, and immunizations.
 All students are required to have a current tuberculin skin test.
 Health and other forms will be provided as needed.
 Required items must be submitted before students are permitted entry to the clinical/practicum areas. - 3.
 All ASN nursing students will be expected to pay a Testing/Resource Fee each semester. - 4.
-All ASN nursing students are required to have uniforms (clinical and on campus), white hose or white socks, shoes, scissors, stethoscope and watch with sweep second hand, and name tag.
-ASN students must also have a white lab jacket for getting clinical assignments.
-All ASN Nursing students are required to join the Darton State College GANS Chapter to enhance professional development. - 5.
-All nursing students will be required to pay for a one-time, criminal background check which includes drug screening, on admission to the program.
-This information will be available to all clinical facilities.
-If the student has a conviction in the criminal background check, the student may not be permitted in a particular practice setting.
+All ASN nursing students are required to have uniforms (clinical and on campus), white hose or white socks, shoes, scissors, stethoscope and watch with sweep second hand, and name tag. - 5.
+All nursing students will be required to pay for a criminal background check and drug screening upon admission to the program.
+This information will be available to all clinical facilities. \If the student has a conviction in the criminal background check, the student may not be permitted in a particular practice setting.
 Students should note that prior felony charges/convictions are typically not allowed clearance into most healthcare settings.
 Since clinical is required to be successful in the nursing program, caution should be taken in circumstances where a student has prior charges/convictions. - 6.
 If drug abuse is suspected, the student will be required (at their own expense) to be tested.
 Albany State University reserves the right to request drug testing of any nursing student at any time during the program.
 A mandatory drug screen is required (at the expense of the student) after acceptance to the program and will also be required randomly throughout the course of the program.